raduiosif/rtab/README.md

 Steps to running the examples:

 1. Edit the ws2s-encoder script and set the DIR variable to point to the root directory where this repository is cloned.
-   At this point the command ./ws2s-encoder should yield the message "usage:  ws2s-encoder [-ws1s|-ws2s] model"

 2. cd examples/<Example> (e.g. examples/tree-linked-leaves) and run:
    $ ../../ws2s-encoder <name-of-rec-file-without-extension> (e.g.  ./../ws2s-encoder tll-full)